mark0o/mdp/documentation.md

 ## Titles

-When adding a title in MDP we start of by adding an H1 thru H6 tags
+When adding a title in MDP we start off by adding an H1-H6 tags

 ```HTML
 <h1>Big title</h1>